zilishen/documentation/content/nms/admin-guides/maintenance/backup-and-recovery.md

       sudo KUBECONFIG=/etc/kubernetes/admin.conf ./k8s-restore.sh -i <path to backup file> -r
       ```

 In the examples above, `/etc/kubernetes/admin.conf` is the default configuration location of a Kubernetes cluster.
-If the configuration location is different for the target Kubernetes cluster, update the commands above instead as required.
+If the configuration location is different for the target Kubernetes cluster, update the commands above accordingly.

 {{< beta-badge >}}